 For a happy and well-equipped Samoyed:

-- “Active dog” kibble: supports their energy and muscle mass
+- “Active dog” kibble: to support their energy and muscle mass

-- Shedding brush/brush: essential to remove the undercoat during shedding periods
+- Shedding brush/rake: essential to remove the undercoat during shedding periods

-- Pulling harness: canicross, sledding, etc. so they can exercise their Nordic instincts
+- Pulling harness: canicross, sledding, etc. so they can exercise their northern instincts

 - Cooling mat: useful in summer if you live in a hot region

-Tip: A good vacuum cleaner (or robot vacuum) can become your best friend, given the amount of hair lost.
+Tip: A good vacuum cleaner (or robot vacuum) can become your best friend, given the amount of hair shed.

 FAQ & Anecdotes